Namibia: Human rights

 Namibia is one of the most free and democratic countries in Africa, with a government that maintains and protects human rights and freedoms.
+Namibia was ranked first on mainland Africa in the Human Freedom Index 2025, bettered only by the three island nations of Cape Verde, Mauritius, and Seychelles.
 However, significant issues include government corruption, policy inertia and prison overcrowding.
 Also, refugees are not permitted free movement.

 Homosexual acts were formerly illegal in Namibia, although the respective law was not enforced.
 Discrimination, as well as intolerance, against LGBT people is widespread, specifically in rural areas.
 Urban areas are generally neutral or supportive with a few LGBT-dedicated clubs and events.
 Some Namibian government officials and high-profile figures, such as Namibia's Ombudsman John Walters and First Lady Monica Geingos, had called for sodomy and homosexuality to be decriminalised and are in favour of LGBT rights.
 In 2023, the Supreme Court ruled that same-sex marriages legally made outside of Namibia must be recognized by the government.
 In 2024 the Windhoek High Court ruled the ban on homosexual acts between men to be unconstitutional.
+Despite these rulings, the Parliament of Namibia passed an act in October 2024 prohibiting same-sex marriages even when conducted outside Namibia, and is actively fighting to overturn the ban on same-sex intimacy.

 In November 2018, it was reported that 32% of women aged 15–49 experienced violence and domestic abuse from their spouses/partners and 29.5% of men believe that physical abuse towards their wife/partner is acceptable, although this is typically in rural areas.
 The Namibian constitution guarantees the rights, freedoms and equal treatment of women in Namibia and SWAPO, the ruling party in Namibia, has adopted a "zebra system", which ensures a fair balance of both genders in government and equal representation of women in the Namibian government.